upgundecha/ifttt-build-notifier/README.md

 ```
 Jenkins Build Status for Project: {{Value1}}, Build Number:{{Value2}}, Status: {{Value3}}
 ```
+Note: IFTTT Maker Channel `Receive a Web Request` trigger accepts three values and plugin sends Project Name as Value1, Build Number as Value2 and Status as Value3

 10. Finally click on `Create Action` button
 11. Give a name to newly created recipe
-12. Click on `Create Recipe` button to create the receipe
+12. Click on `Create Recipe` button to create the recipe
 13. Now, navigate to https://ifttt.com/maker
 14. Copy the Key from `Your key is:` section

-You can also use template receipe from here https://ifttt.com/recipes/336376-send-a-direct-tweet-when-jenkins-build-is-completed
+You can also use template recipe from here https://ifttt.com/recipes/336376-send-a-direct-tweet-when-jenkins-build-is-completed
+(see more recipes below)

 Back in Jenkins setup a project to send build notifications: